-Since the theme is circular I used an oval clasp that I could make the shape for at the end, that way I did not have to worry about the end cut showing.
+I used an oval clasp since the theme is circular shapes.
+The oval loop at the end allowed that I did not have to worry about the end cut showing.
 I clamps into the hole made on the end.

 The body of the purse is done and ready for hardware.

 The other ‘Peg’ of the clasp has prongs that push through the rope without cutting.
-They are bent over the plate at the inside for a clean finish.
+Bend the tabs over the plate on the inside for a clean finish.

-The other great design feature is that the loop to attach the strap can be built into the side panel, then no ‘D’-ring was needed to attach and it’s super strong!
+The other great design feature of this DIY is that the loop to attach the strap can be built into the side panel, then no ‘D’-ring was needed to attach and it’s super strong!

 The best way to cut the polyester rope is to heat it until it fuses otherwise it will fray ‘big-time’ after cutting.
 Hold it far enough away so that it doesn’t catch fire!

-Once you have the 2 matching sides sewn then they can be attached by hand sewing.
+Once you have the 2 matching sides sewn then they can be attached to the main body with stitches hand sewing.
 The rope allows the needle to go through easily, much better than trying to sew leather (ask me how I know that?!)
-I used a super strong thread and since it’s in the same colour it is very hidden in the thread of the rope – another good thing.
+Sew the seam with a super strong thread in the same colour as the rope.
+That will make sure the thread will not be visible.

-I like to use the swivel snap hooks on the purses since then the strap does get twisted.
-Also like the option to take it off or change the length so I made it a separate piece, but you can do it all in one if you like.
+I attached the end of the handle with swivel snaps.
+These clips prevent the straps from twisting.
+Also, I like the option to take it off or change the length so I made it a separate piece, but you can do it all in one if you like.

 As an added accent, I made sleeve of some of my dyed/bleached denim (with frayed ends) to make it soft on the shoulder, but really this rope is quite soft.